TrinityCore/tc-wiki/install/Core-Installation/windows-core-installation.md

 ## Getting started

 Before you get scared by this long guide, we assure you the procedure is quite simple.
-Most of the following steps are to be performed only the first time you install Trinity and only the Trinity updating procedures will need to be run from time to time.
+Most of the following steps are to be performed only the first time you install TrinityCore and only the updating procedures will need to be run from time to time.

 ## Required Software